ashish757/Chip8-Emulator/readme.md

 ## ✨ Features
 * Accurate opcode implementation based on cowgod's reference.
-* Cross-platform support (Windows & macOS).
+* Cross-platform support (Windows, macOS, (haven't tested the build on linux)).
-* Immediate Mode GUI for debugging and state inspection.
-* Automated CI/CD pipeline for release builds.
+* Automated CI pipeline for release builds.

 ## 🚀 Running the Emulator

-Download the latest release for your OS from the [Releases](#) tab.
+Download the latest release for your OS from the [Releases](https://github.com/ashish757/Chip8-Emulator/releases) tab.

 ### Windows
 1. Download and extract the `.zip` file.